The Ward & Robe families of Great Linford

 The will of his son John was proved on October 15th, 1792, and by contrast to his dairyman (or grazier) father, he is described as a “gentleman”, so implying an upwardly mobile family.
 It seems likely that this is the father of Frances Ward, as we have established that her mother was named Sarah, and it is to a wife named Sarah that John bequeaths all of his estate.

 Frances had a brother, Philip Hoddle Ward born in 1770 at Great Linford.
 He was appointed a sheriff of Buckingham in 1805, (as announced in the London Gazette of 16th November) but of intriguing additional note, his abode is described as, “of Tickford Abbey” (in Newport Pagnell), so he appears to have been elevated to a position in the landed gentry.
 This is supported by the existence of a number of deeds which make reference to his ownership of land on the Tickford estate.
-Slightly ominously, the London Gazette of December 2nd, 1834 describes a court case in which Philip is the plaintive, and that he appears to have failed to have appeared to answer the charges, having departed the country.
-Philip’s date of death is uncertain, though a death certificate was issued for a Philip Ward of Buckinghamshire in 1839.
-Given that Philip does not appear on the 1841 census nor subsequent 10 yearly censuses, we might conclude that he had died on or before 1841, unless he was abroad avoiding a prosecution.

 Frances had married John Thomas Robe on June 23rd, 1796, at Great Linford.
 We do not know for sure where John was born, there are no Robes baptised at St. Andrews prior to this marriage, so we can rule out Great Linford as his place of birth.
 However, thanks once again to the copious biographical information on the family memorial at St. Andrews, we know his father was William Lamb Robe, of Wacton Hall, in Norfolk.
 This is an impressive 16th century timber framed house that still stands to this day, though exactly how the Robes came to be associated with Wacton remains presently unclear, as the name does not seem to figure in the parish records.